-Transition to College & Careers (TCC) is a free non-credit program offered both days and evenings that helps adult students 18+ prepare for college and identify a career path.
+Transition to College & Careers (TCC) is a free non-credit program offered both days and evenings that helps adult students 18 and older prepare for college and identify a career path.
 The program includes intensive academic preparation in English reading and writing, math, study strategies, and computers in a college context.
-We offer college navigation, career advising, and tutoring in an environment conducive to learning.
+We provide support with college navigation, career advising, and tutoring.

 - Instruction in math, reading, writing, computer skills, and study strategies;

-- Assistance with college and financial aid applications, and navigating the college environment;
+- Help with college and financial aid applications, as well as navigating the college environment;

 Classes run September to December, January to May, and July to August.
-Students are encouraged, however, to apply to the program early to secure a class seat.
+Seats are limited, however, so apply early!

 - Have completed a HiSET or GED (high school equivalency), or have a high school diploma